CoderHouse/desarrollador-full-stack/clases/clase06/soluciones/README.md

 It will get copied to the `build` folder when you run `npm run build`.

-Now requests to `/todos/42` will be handled correctly both in development and in production.
+Now requests to `/todos/42` will be handled correctly both in development and in itemion.

 ### Building for Relative Paths